mnguye95/personal-blog/src/posts/local-seo-guide.md

 ```
 <br>

-Once you've created these accounts, be sure to add them your website's header or footer just like how I did for this website.
+Once you've created these accounts, be sure to add them your website's header or footer.

 ## 3. Set a Google My Business profile

-The easiest thing we can do right now is to set up a profile with Google My Business, or GMB for short.
+The easiest thing we can do right now is to set up a Google My Business profile, or GMB for short.

-We're explicitly telling Google, **"Hey!
-My business exists!"**, and it'll begin recommending our business to their ***Maps and Search*** platform.
+We're telling Google, **"My business exists!"**, and it'll introduce your business to their ***Maps and Search*** results.

-Literally free traffic!
-We know everyone is using Google to find solutions, and our local business is one of these solutions.
+And it's free!
+We all know everyone is using Google for answers, and your local business could be it.

-Here's what we'll need to add for our profile:
+Here's what we'll need to add for your profile:

 ```
 Name